A separation agreement is a written contract between two married spouses who want to live apart.

 Can I file a separation agreement without a lawyer?

 Yes, you can file a separation agreement without a lawyer.
-Even if the court doesn’t require separation agreements in the state where you live, you can still use the document as part of a formal lawsuit when you want to file for legal separation with the court.
+Even if the court doesn’t require the document in the state where you live, you can still use it as part of a formal lawsuit when you want to file for legal separation from the court.

 Most of these forms are free on the state or county court websites.